cdt12988/liri-node-app/README.md

 ## Getting Started

+You must install the app and retrieve a Spotify Id and Secret before the app can run properly.

 ### Installation

 To install LIRI, simply download or clone the Git Repository to your computer.
 Then in your command line application, ensure you are within the repo directory and issue the following command to install all of the necessary packages for the app to run properly.
 Note that you must already have Node.js installed on your machine for this to work.